A Guide To A Better CV

 The first thing you need to do is cover who you are, what you offer, and your career goals – you should refer to the job description so you can know the skills the employer is after.

 Your personal statement should be unique.
 Anyone can choose vague adjectives and use them to describe what they will bring to the company – but you should not do this because you are looking to stand out.
-This will mean focusing on your interesting, impressive, and relevant skills and abilities.
-You must tailor your resume to your job application, and this includes your personal statement.
+This will mean focusing on your interesting, impressive, and relevant skills and abilities., and this includes your personal statement.

 You should be aiming for 150 words (this will be 4-5 lines) for your personal statement.